Who we are

 Enable Leisure and Culture is a not-for-profit organisation, company no. 09487276, and registered with the Charity Commission (no. 1172345).
 Established in October 2015 to manage leisure, sports, arts and cultural services for Wandsworth Council.
 We’re an organisation committed to ‘doing things differently’, putting health, wellbeing and community at the centre of everything we do.

 At Enable Leisure & Culture we believe everyone can live a healthier, happier life through leisure and cultural activities.
-We’re an organisation currently applying for charitable status and delivering leisure and culture services on behalf of Wandsworth Council.
+We’re a charitable organisation delivering leisure and culture services on behalf of Wandsworth Council.
 We aim to enrich lives and strengthen communities through leisure and culture.

 We’re passionate about what we do and have the experience and knowledge, to deliver innovative leisure and cultural services.
 We have a genuine desire and integrity to make a difference in people’s lives, through our commitment, our collaborative partnerships, our responsiveness to demand and our flexibility and all delivered at a cost with our core users in mind.